andr3wmac/IronMogFF7/README.md

 - **Launch Game**: Open your emulator (DuckStation or BizHawk) and load Final Fantasy VII.
 - **Prepare**: Wait until the game reaches the Main Menu.
 - **Run Mod**: Open IronMogFF7.exe.
-- **Connect**: Select your emulator type, adjust your settings, and click Connect.
+- **Connect**: Select your game version and emulator type, adjust your settings, and then click Connect.
 - **Start**: Once the status light turns green, you are ready to start a New Game.

 To use an emulator other than DuckStation or BizHawk you must determine the memory address for the PS1 RAM and then enter that address under Custom emulator, then connect.